 Water utilities create virtual representations of water systems based on sensors and actuators capturing data on the physical system’s performance.
 Additionally, they use data from information systems in the water industry, such as CMMS (computer maintenance management systems), GIS (geographic information systems), and SCADA (supervisory control and data acquisition).

 Aguas do Porto (AdP), a Portuguese utility organization, is responsible for the water supply in the city of Porto.
 AdP uses digital twins to forecast flooding and water quality issues, improve city services and responsiveness, and ensure resilience of water infrastructure.

-The solution creates virtual models based on sensor and telemetry data together with the information across 20 other sources: customer service management, billing, maintenance, asset accounting, etc. Digital twins enable AdP to monitor the water supply systems in real time.
-They also are used to create forecasts on water consumption and simulate scenarios of pipe bursts along with valve and pump shutdowns.
+The solution creates virtual models based on sensor and telemetry data together with information from 20 other sources: customer service management, billing, maintenance, asset accounting, etc. Digital twins enable AdP to monitor the water supply systems in real time.
+They are also used to create forecasts on water consumption and simulate burst pipe scenarios along with valve and pump shutdowns.